Heart rehab gives patients back their lives. Read the story »

 Cardiac College was developed specifically to help guide patients in developing positive and healthy behaviour to live and thrive with cardiovascular disease.
 Patients will learn skills to:

 The program is designed for people with:

-We offer a 6-month program of education and exercise that includes 1 session per week at Rumsey Centre.
+The Cardiovascular Rehabilitation program of education and exercise that includes 1 session per week at Rumsey Centre.